 - have obtained a higher education degree and already have work experience in your home country.

 - want to acquire a Master’s degree or PhD, complete post-doctoral studies or carry out a research project (2 to 6 months for researchers) at a German higher education institution.

 - are of Catholic faith (or another Christian denomination, if you are from the Middle East).
 If you belong to another religious denomination, you may be eligible, if a Catholic partner organization proposes you and you can demonstrate your willingness to participate in inter-religious dialogue.

 - have a knowledge of the German language prior to your stay in Germany.
 The KAAD may finance a German language course of up to 6 months in Germany.

 - demonstrate excellent academic achievement and potential for study and/or research.

 - The first request is placed through filling the application questionnaire and sending it to the KAAD offices.

 - Normally documents are submitted to the committee of the applicant’s home country.
 In the course of the application process, more documents need to be provided by the applicant and the KAAD-Partner-Committees are involved.

 - If the pre-selection process has been positive for the applicant, the application is passed on to an independent selection board, which sits twice per year (in March and in September).

-Deadline: Applications to be tabled in the March-session of the selection board need to be complete by end of November the previous year.
+Deadline: Applications for the September selection of the KAAD Scholarships in Germany need to be complete by the end of June.